California DUI Law & Defense

-There are literally dozens of defenses that might apply to a DUI charge.
-Every DUI is different and therefore the defense to every DUI is different.
-With that said, common defenses to DUI charges include, but are not limited to: illegal stop, improper field sobriety test (FST) that render the evidence unreliable, improper handling of blood or breathalyzer evidence and and analysis results (either by police or lab techs), improper use of equipment to detect DUI (or lack of recent calibration needed to provide accurate readings), loss or destruction of DUI evidence, inconsistent statements for alleged witnesses (to prove driving, drinking, or sobriety), and more.
+There are literally dozens of defenses that might apply to a criminal DUI charge.
+Every DUI is different, and therefore, the defense to every DUI is different.
+With that said, common defenses to DUI charges include, but are not limited to, the following: illegal stop (search and seizure violations), improper field sobriety test (FST) that render the evidence unreliable, improper handling or analysis of blood or breathalyzer results (either by police or lab techs), improper use or maintenance of equipment used to detect DUI, loss or destruction of DUI evidence, inconsistent statements for alleged witnesses (to prove driving, drinking, or sobriety), and more.

-WARNING: You have only ten days from the date of citation or arrest in which to contact the Department of Motor Vehicles (DMV) to schedule a DMV hearing for DUI crimes concerning your continued privilege to drive
+WARNING: With DUI cases, you have only ten days from the date of citation or arrest, whichever is earliest in time, in which to contact the Department of Motor Vehicles (DMV) to schedule a DMV APS hearing concerning your continued privilege to drive.

 Crime: Driving Under the Influence of Alcohol or Drugs (DUI)